VP Mike Pence promotes Tax and Jobs Act in Rosemont

 "It is great to be back in the Land of Lincoln with men and women who helped elect a congress and a President who enacted historic tax cuts that are putting America first," Pence said at the event.
 "Thank you for being here."

-Pence told the crowd that since the tax cuts went into effect, six million Americans have benefitted besides the break in their taxes, including 55,000 Illinois workers who received a raise or bonus.
+Pence told the crowd that since the tax cuts went into effect, six million Americans have benefited besides the break in their taxes, including 55,000 Illinois workers who received a raise or bonus.

 Governor Bruce Rauner, who has publicly kept his distance from Trump, introduced Pence at the event.